Meet Me at the Morgue: Plot

 As Howard Cross, head of the county probation service, is on his way to work, he is introduced to four-year-old Jamie Johnson by the family chauffeur, Fred Miner.
 Miner, a navy veteran from World War 2, is now on probation after running down an unknown man while driving under the influence of alcohol.
 Shortly after the two leave, Cross learns from Amy Miner that a ransom note has been delivered to the Johnsons at their Pacific Point home and her husband is suspected of being part of a kidnapping plot.

-The boy's father leaves a suitcase containing $50,000 at the city railway station and Cross decides to investigate so as to exhonerate Miner from blame.
+The boy's father leaves a suitcase containing $50,000 at the city railway station and Cross decides to investigate so as to exonerate Miner from blame.
 He manages to pick up the trail of the crook who collected the suitcase, only to discover him murdered in his car.
 When the victim's body is taken to the morgue, no one can identify him, but Cross' assistant Ann Devon believes she had seen him some months before, talking to the Johnson family lawyer, Larry Seifel.

 Although the FBI have now been called in, Cross leaves for Los Angeles to follow up clues to the identity of the murdered man.
 Eventually Cross finds that he was Art Lemp and had been an associate of Kerry Snow, the previously unidentified hit and run victim.
 Snow had served on the same ship as Miner during the war and had been imprisoned as a deserter in 1946 following information furnished by a red-haired woman.
 Suspicion for this falls on Helen Johnson, Jamie's mother, and the possibility arises that the kidnapping was an act of revenge on her, with Miner abetting.

 Helen believes that Miner may have taken Jamie to a desert cabin that the family own.
 After the boy is discovered there unharmed, Miner tries to escape by car and is killed when he wrecks it.
 There remains the question of what has happened to the ransom money and who killed Art Lemp.
 It emerges that Miner's wife, who also worked for the Johnsons, had dyed her hair red in the past.
 Now she is heading for her old home in San Diego.
 Cross manages to arrive first in a radio car driven by Sam Dressen from the sheriff's office.

 Amy had posted the money to her father's house and makes a confession after her arrest there.
 It was she who had informed on Snow after having an affair with him in the past, and then killed him when he returned for revenge.
 Later she had tailed Lemp and murdered him as well.
 It was only due to the circumstance that she had been held in jail as an accessory after the fact that she had not been able to make her escape earlier.